-Written by Kenney
+Written by Kenney and community

 There are plenty of videos on YouTube the guide you through game feel and design, but which are the best?
 We've compiled a list of our personal favorites.
 Got a great video that's not on the list yet?
 Let us know by commenting down below!